 Salgados Beach Villas has it all and it’s the perfect holiday for families, couples and groups of friends.
 You’ll be stone’s throw away from the stunning Blue Flag beach of Salgados with a long swathe of endless golden sand and fresh clear waters.
 Make use of the facilities at the 5* VidaMar Resort offering 5 swimming pools, kid’s club, gym and fitness centre and for pure relaxation there Is an adults only Mar-Club to enjoy that me time.
 There are plenty of choices for dining from international cuisines to traditional Portuguese delights.

 Algarve is famed for its stunning beaches, traditional cobbled streets, local cuisine including the famous Piri Piri Chicken, hidden caves, sporting facilities including championship golf courses and many water sports.
+There's something that suits everyone, which is why villa holidays in the Algarve are the perfect holiday!

 Taking a boat is the perfect way to see this spectacular coastline.
 There are many kinds of boat trips on offer - for dolphin watching, deep sea fishing, sightseeing and champagne breakfast trips.
 The amazing scenery including grottoes, arches and caves have intriguing names such as Love Grotto, Cathedral, Elephant and Ghost.